 Data is stored in an encoded format optimized for performance, rather than stored in a traditional file system or database manner.
 Data is dispersed across a number of physical and logical volumes for redundancy and expedient access, thereby obfuscating it from tampering.

 Google applications run in a multi-tenant, distributed environment.
-Rather than segregating each customer's data onto a single machine or set of machines, data from all Google customers (consumers, business, and even Google's own data) is distributed amongst a shared infrastructure composed of Google's many homogeneous machines and located in Google's data centers.
+Rather than segregating each customer's data onto a single machine or set of machines, data from all Google users (consumers, business, and even Google's own data) is distributed among a shared infrastructure composed of Google's many homogeneous machines and located in Google's data centers.

-To minimize service interruption due to hardware failure, natural disaster, or other catastrophe, Google implements a comprehensive disaster recovery program at all of its data centers.
-This program includes multiple components to eliminate single point of failure, including the following:
+To minimize service interruption due to hardware failure, natural disaster, or other catastrophe, Google implements a comprehensive disaster-recovery program at all of its data centers.
+This program includes multiple components to eliminate single points of failure, including the following:

-- Geographical distribution of data centers Google operates a geographically distributed set of data centers that is designed to maintain service continuity in the event of a disaster or other incident in a single region.
-High-speed connections between the data centers help ensure swift failover.
-Management of the data centers is also distributed to provide location-independent, around-the-clock coverage, and system administration.
+Geographical distribution of data centers Google operates a geographically distributed set of data centers that is designed to maintain service continuity in the event of a disaster or other incident in a single region.

-- Resilient and redundant infrastructure Google's computing clusters are designed with resiliency and redundancy in mind, helping minimize single points of failure and the impact of common equipment failures and environmental risks.
-Dual circuits, switches, networks, and other necessary devices are utilized to provide redundancy.
-Facilities infrastructure at the data centers has been designed to be robust, fault tolerant, and concurrently maintainable.
+Resilient and redundant infrastructure Google's computing clusters are designed with resiliency and redundancy in mind, helping minimize single points of failure and the impact of common equipment failures and environmental risks.